chombo-discharge/chombo-discharge/doc/sphinx/source/Control.rst

    mpirun -np 32 <application_executable> <input_file> plasma_engine.restart=10

 will restart from step 10.
 If you set ``plasma_engine.restart=0``, you will get a fresh simulation.
+Specifying anything but an integer is an error.
 When a simulation is restarted, PlasmaC will look for a checkpoint file with the ``plasma_engine.output_names`` variable and the specified restart step.
 If this file is not found, restarting will not work and `PlasmaC` will abort.
 You must therefore ensure that your executable can locate this file.
 This also implies that you cannot change the ``plasma_engine.output_names`` or ``plasma_engine.output_directory`` variables during restarts, unless you also change the name of your checkpoint file and move it to a new directory.

 .. _Chap:Visualization: